MaxBelkov/visualsyslog/README.md

 visualsyslog
 ============

-Syslog server (daemon) for Windows with a graphical user interface.
+Visual Syslog server (daemon) for Windows with a graphical user interface.

+Compliant to RFC 3164.

-Support Windows XP, Vista, 7, 8, Server.
+Support Windows XP, Vista, 7, 8.

-A simple program to receive syslog messages.
+Visual Syslog is a simple program to receive syslog messages.
 Useful when setting up routers and systems based on Linux.
 Works immediately - no adjustments.

-Graphical user interface with message filtering.
-Live view: аutomatically switches to a new message.
+Visual Syslog have graphical user interface with message filtering.
+Live messages view: switches to a new received message.
+Helpful color highlighting.
-Color selection.

 Download setup:
 https://github.com/MaxBelkov/visualsyslog/blob/master/Output/visualsyslog_setup.exe?raw=true